-Restoration must be carried out in a suitable area, meaning an environment similar to converted environment, with similar topography and environmental and soil Likewise, characteristics. the the community of species in converted ecosystem must be respected and efforts must be made to restore it.
+Restoration must be carried out in a suitable area, meaning an environment similar to the converted environment, with similar topography and environmental and soil characteristics.
+Likewise, the community of species in the converted ecosystem must be respected and efforts must be made to restore it.